 Having spent his childhood growing up on TV playing the role of Crash in The Story of Tracy Beaker, Darragh Mortell is now busy writing and directing his own short films.
 Now twenty-eight, the actor turned filmmaker has recently released his latest film, Beauty in the Street which can be watched now on YouTube.
 We caught up with him about what he’s been up to since his time filming for CBBC, his career now as a filmmaker and what he’s got coming up.

-Can you tell us about Beauty in the Street, what made you decide to write a musical?
+Can you tell us about your new short film Beauty in the Street and what made you decide to write a musical?

 Where did you shoot it?

-What was it like receiving an award at London Independent Film Festival for your short film, Peep Dish?
+You received an award at London Independent Film Festival for your short film Peep Dish, what was this like?

 I had just got back to London from my sister’s wedding the day before in Wales to receive the award.
 I felt bad stealing her thunder but it was there to be stolen, so I stole it.